Melis-Pablo/cpp_modules_pt2/cpp06/README.md

 | Files to turn in:  | Makefile, \*.cpp, \*.{h, hpp}                                                                                     |
 | Allowed functions: | Any function to convert from a string to an int, a float or a double.
 This will help, but won’t do the whole job. |

-Write a class ScalarConverter that will contain only one static method "convert" that will takes as parameter a string representation of a C++ literal in its most common form and output its value in the following serie of scalar types :
+Write a class ScalarConverter that will contain only one static method "convert" that will takes as parameter a string representation of a C++ literal in its most common form and output its value in the following serie of scalar types:
 - char
 - int
 - float